formstack/kafka-connect-sqs/README.md

+# Formstack Kafka Connect SQS Fork

+We forked this repo to update the AWS SDK to the latest version to be compatible with EKS Pod Identity Association authentication.

+## Building and Deploying

+Right now the build and deploy process is manual:
+1. Create a new release in this Github and bump the version in `pom.xml`
+2. Build jar with `mvn clean package`
+3. Attach the jar at `target/plugin/kafka-connect-sqs-...` to the release
+4. Publish the release and copy the link to the jar.
+Place it in the appropriate Strimzi Kafka Connect Cluster build

+Note: Our Github's maven repository is private so publishing it there will not work!
+Strimzi Kafka Connect builds only support jars hosted at public URL's.

 # kafka-connect-sqs
+Below is the README info from original repo:

 The SQS connector plugin provides the ability to use AWS SQS queues as both a source (from an SQS queue into a Kafka topic) or sink (out of a Kafka topic into an SQS queue).